irai/oidcd/README.md

 **Use when:** Building internal APIs that need to verify authenticated requests

-### 3. **Reverse Proxy** - Gateway-Protected Services
+### 3. **Reverse Proxy** - Gateway-Protected Services *(Enhanced)*
-For services accessed through the gateway's reverse proxy with automatic authentication.
+For services accessed through the gateway's reverse proxy with automatic authentication and JWT injection.

-**Configuration:** Host-based routing with optional JWT validation at the gateway
+**Configuration:** Host-based routing with intelligent authentication detection, JWT token injection, and user claims mapping

 **Use when:** Services should be protected at the edge without implementing auth themselves